minhhoangbui/minhhoangbui.github.io/_posts/2022-12-24-object-detection.md

 The answer is: we use them during loss computation and inference.
 Basically, an object detector doesn't predict the bounding boxes directly like most people assume; instead it predicts (1) whether an anchor/slot is responsible for an object, and (2) offsets that transform an anchor box into the final bounding box.
 That's why we only need the anchor box information when computing loss and during inference.
 Remember: `anchor box + prediction = bounding box`.

 From the annotation, SSD and YOLO build their ground-truth labels.
 A label tends to have 5 values: 4 coordinates + class info.
 They also share the idea of matching anchor boxes to ground-truth boxes.

 Roughly speaking, the anchor boxes are divided into 2 groups: positive and negative.
 The positive group includes boxes that have IoU with ground truth bigger than a specified threshold (and vice versa).
 Each anchor box is typically associated with only one ground-truth box or nothing at all (background).

-And the model predicts the *correction* (offsets) of coordinates and the class label for each anchor box.
+The model predicts the *correction* (offsets) of coordinates and the class label for each anchor box.
 I call it `correction` because the model doesn't predict the coordinates directly, but the differences between an anchor box and its corresponding ground-truth box.

 Furthermore, as you can see, YOLO and SSD interpret objectness score differently, hence, the loss function will be different too.